xmtp/XIPs/XIPs/xip-47-group-chat-permissions.md

 ## Security considerations

-The main security consideration with this update is to ensure that 1.
-Developers and Users of XMTP can understand how permissions are intended to work, and 2.
-That permissions does not have any bugs that would allow a super admin to be cast kicked out of their own group, or for a groups permissions to not behave as expected.
-Though it will likely always possible for someone to lose admin controls over their own group if they take actions to remove themselves, we will strive to make tests and documentations and Default permission options as intuitive as possible in order to minimize this risk.
+The main security considerations for this update are to ensure that:

+- Developers and users of XMTP understand how permissions work

+- Permissions do not have any bugs that would allow a super admin to be kicked out of their own group or for group permissions to not behave as expected.
+Though it will likely always be possible for someone to lose admin control over their own group if they take action to remove themself, we will strive to provide tests, documentation, and intuitive default permission options to minimize this risk.

 ## Copyright